tannguyen2907/pj5-capstone/README.md

 }
 ```

-* `UpdateClothes` - should update a TODO item created by a current user.
+* `UpdateClothes` - should update a CLOTHES item created by a current user.
 A shape of data send by a client application to this function can be found in the `UpdateClothesRequest.ts` file

-It receives an object that contains three fields that can be updated in a TODO item:
+It receives an object that contains three fields that can be updated in a CLOTHES item:

 ```json
 {